How We Test And Rank The Software

 We use a score, called Genius Score, to rate all software on SaasGenius.
 The Genius Score is rated between 0 and 100, with 100 being the highest score and 0 being the lowest score.

-You can find the Genius Score at the top of each review.
-The Genius Score alone is a good indicator of the quality of the software.
-However, combined with our detailed breakdown of each software, you’ll get a good idea of what to expect from the software you’re interested in.
+You can find the Genius Score at the top of each pricing page, review, and alternative page.
+The Genius Score alone is a good indicator of the value of money and the quality of each software.
+However, combined with our detailed breakdown of pricing and features, you’ll get a good idea of what to expect from the software you’re interested in.

 - Usability shows how user-friendly the software is.
 Ease-of-use and simplicity are taken into account.

 - Features describe how feature-rich the software is compared to others software in the category.

 - Support indicates the quality of customer support.